 St. Martin’s Press

-Dr. Rana Awdish intimates her story of loss, illness, and treatment and and the revelations derived from her experiences.
+Dr. Rana Awdish speaks on her story of loss, illness, and treatment and and the revelations derived from her experiences.
 Hauntingly perceptive and beautifully written, In Shock allows the reader to transform alongside Awidsh and watch as she discovers the flaws in her profession and in her own past actions as a physician while achieving, through unflinching presence, a crystalline vision of a new and better possibility for us all.

 In Shock As a critically-ill patient, Dr. Awdish appreciated a dark hole at the center of a flurry of what was otherwise highly-proficient, astoundingly skillful care.
 It took years of being a patient to understand that though the healing potential of knowledge is magical, it is also a lie.
 Medicine cannot heal in a vacuum; it requires connection.